 Owl Rock Technology Advisors LLC serves as our investment adviser pursuant to an investment advisory agreement (the "Investment Advisory Agreement") between us and the Adviser.
 The Adviser is registered with the SEC as an investment adviser under the Advisers Act.
 Subject to the overall supervision of the Board of Directors, the Adviser is responsible for managing our business and activities, including sourcing investment opportunities, conducting research, performing diligence on potential investments, structuring our investments, and monitoring our portfolio companies on an ongoing basis through a team of investment professionals.
 The Adviser is a subsidiary of Owl Rock Capital Partners is led by its three co-founders, Douglas I. Ostrover, Marc S. Lipschultz and Craig W. Packer.
 The Investment Team is also led by Douglas I. Ostrover, Marc S. Lipschultz and Craig W. Packer.
-The Investment Committee.
-The investment committee (the "Investment Committee") is comprised of Douglas I. Ostrover, Marc S. Lipschultz, Craig W. Packer, Alexis Maged, Erik Bissonnette and Pravin Vazirani.
+The Investment Committee (the "Investment Committee") is comprised of Douglas I. Ostrover, Marc S. Lipschultz, Craig W. Packer, Alexis Maged, Erik Bissonnette and Pravin Vazirani.
 The Investment Committee will meet regularly to consider our investments, direct our strategic initiatives and supervise the actions taken by the Adviser on our behalf.
-In addition, the Investment Committee will review and determine whether to make prospective investments and monitor the performance of the investment poprofunities, conduct research, perform due diligence on potential investments, structure our investments and monitor our portfolio companies on an ongoing basis.
+In addition, the Investment Committee will review and determine whether to make prospective investments and monitor the performance of the investment portfolio.
+Each investment opportunity will require the unanimous approval of the Investment Committee.
+The investment team (the "Investment Team") will source investment opportunities, conduct research, perform due diligence on potential investments, structure our investments and monitor our portfolio companies on an ongoing basis.
 Certain members of the Investment Team have significant operating and investing experience at BDCs or managing and operating debt origination businesses more broadly.

 The adviser is affiliated with Owl Rock Capital Advisors LLC ("ORCA") and Owl Rock Capital Private Fund Advisors LLC ("ORPFA"), which also are investment advisers and subsidiaries of Owl Rock Capital Partners.
 The Adviser, ORCA, ORPFA and Owl Rock Capital Partners are referred to, collectively, as "Owl Rock."
 ORCA and ORPFA's investment teams are led by Douglas I. Ostrover, Marc S. Lipschultz and Craig W. Packer, and ORCA serves as investment adviser to Owl Rock Capital Corporation ("ORCC") and Owl Rock Capital Corporation II ("ORCC II," and together with ORCC, the "Existing BDCs").
-In addition, ORCA serves as investment adviser to Owl Rock First Lien Master Fund, L.P. (the "First Lien Fund")
+ORPFA serves as investment adviser to Owl Rock First Lien Master Fund, L.P. (the "First Lien Fund")